Lorenzo1639/test-repo/README.md

 and loads, and runs a stiffness-based topology optimization for multiple cases and slices.

-The repository also includes a Visual Studio Code task (`tasks.json`) that allows running the script in noGUI mode directly from the editor.
+The repository also includes a Visual Studio Code task (tasks.json) that allows running the script in noGUI mode directly from the editor.
+The Python file and the tasks.json file must be located in the same folder;
+then, from the Terminal menu, select Run Build Task to execute the script.

 The code was developed and used in the context of a semester project and is provided to support the reproducibility of the numerical results.